sternold/Love2DRL/doc/DOCUMENTATION.md

 The overarching system by which the game runs is it's **state**.
 Depending on the `game.states.base`, the engine will draw screens or objects, will take certain actions and various input methods will be accepted.
 The following states are acceptable:

 ### pre_game
 This is the state the game finds itself in *prior* to starting a game.
 A player can *start a new game*, *load a game* or *edit the configurations* from this menu.
-The substate `game.states.pre_game` can have the values .
+The substate `game.states.pre_game` can have the values `main`, `new_game`, `load_game`, and `config`.

 ### playing
 This is the main state in which the game will find itself.
 In this state the player can *directly control his character*, *open a menu*, or *interact with the world*.
 The substate `game.states.playing` can have the values `active`, `waiting`, `casting` and `dead`.

 ### menu
 This state, while in-game, stops all the objects in the world from acting while the player moves through the menu(s).
 The world and objects are still drawn.
-The substate `game.states.menu` can have the values `inventory` and `dropping`.
+The substate `game.states.menu` can have the values, `level_up`, `inventory` and `dropping`.

 ### paused
 This state is similar to the menu state, but only has a single possible menu.
 It allows the player to exit the game.
 It has no substates.

 ### cutscene
 This is a special state, in case of drawing non-standard objects to the screen.
-The substate `game.states.cutscene` can have the value `begin`.
+The substate `game.states.cutscene` can have the value `begin`, `win` and `dead`.

 ---